Shahnawazgrewal/hand-written-characters-recognition-via-deep-metric-learning/README.md

 <img src='images/dataset.jpg'/>

 # Contact
-Please contact for any questions/queries: snawaz@unisubria.it
+Please contact for any questions/queries: snawaz@uninsubria.it
 # Citation
 If you use the dataset and/or the code, consider citing the paper:
 ```